lydell/yaba/readme.md

 Why "yaba"?
 What's the difference compared to other assertion libs?
 ===================================================================

-It's an acronym for "Yet Another Better Assert", since it is inspired by [visionmedia/better- assert], [this fork of it][Pingdom/better-assert] for CoffeeScript support, [rhoot/cassert] and [component/assert].
+It's an acronym for "Yet Another Better Assert" since it is inspired by [visionmedia/better-assert], [this fork of it][Pingdom/better-assert] for CoffeeScript support, [rhoot/cassert] and [component/assert].

 The difference is that it works not only in Node.js or V8-powered browsers, but a lot of other